vedanthnyk25/live-cart-chef/Readme.md

 ### 2.Setup .env file
 cp .env.example .env

+### Be sure you are in backend directory
-### 3. Start PostgreSQL with Docker Compose
+### 3. Start the application with Docker Compose
-docker-compose up -d
+docker-compose up --build

+###If you have go installed, you can also run the server directly without Docker.
 ### 4. Run the server
 ###Make sure you are in backend directory
 option-1: Using Go directly